colour-science/colour/docs/basics.rst

     encounter values exceeding *1*, e.g. High Dynamic Range Imagery (HDRI) or negative values, e.g. out-of-gamut RGB colourspace values.
-Some definitions such as :func:`colour.models.eotf_ST2084` which decodes absolute luminance values are not affected by any domain-range scales.
+Some definitions such as :func:`colour.models.eotf_ST2084` which decodes absolute luminance values are not affected by any domain-range scales and are indicated with `UN`.

 Understanding the Domain-Range Scale of an Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~